-An alternative is to place the K4 into AI (auto-info) mode.
-In this case, every control change at the radio (due to either local or remote control by any client) will generate a corresponding GET response automatically.
+An alternative is to place the K4 into one of its AI (auto-info) modes.
+In this case, every control change at the radio (due to either local or remote control by any client) will generate a corresponding RESP (GET response) automatically.
 The application can use all or a subset of these responses to update its interface.
 See the AI command.